mloecher/pcmri_bgmin/README.md

 - Waveforms/

-Contains example python code to use GrOpt to generate PC-MRI background minimizing waveforms with from a set of parameters and a measured GIRF
+Contains example python code to use GrOpt to generate PC-MRI background minimizing waveforms from a set of parameters and a measured GIRF.